 You’ll see where the forest meets the sea, tide pools brimming with sea life, playful sea lions and seals, spouting whales, gorgeous streams and rivers, historic bridges with their classic architecture, and award-winning restaurants and lodgings (like ours—hint-hint).

-On behalf of our many cycling friends and guests, Hoagland Properties, owner-operator of The River House Inn and The Old Town Inn in Florence, supports the Oregon Department of Transportation’s planning efforts to identify improvements to the OCBR.
+On behalf of our many friends biking Florence and guests at the hotel, Hoagland Properties, owner-operator of The River House Inn and The Old Town Inn in Florence, supports the Oregon Department of Transportation’s planning efforts to identify improvements to the OCBR.

 Currently, ODOT is seeking the public’s help as it undertakes a major planning effort to identify improvements to the OCBR.
 Public input is a key part of the OCBR plan, and will set the stage for improved safety, accessibility and enjoyment for residents, visitors, and all users of the route.
 The plan will set the stage for future investments, more clearly define the route where it digresses off and onto Highway 101, identify needs, establish collaborations with local jurisdictions, and prioritize improvements to the route to increase safety, accessibility, and enjoyment for residents, visitors, and all users.